Postman-Student-Program/lesson-completion-api/README.md

 Run `npm test` to start test runner.
 Note that the test database is destoryed and re-migrated and seeded each run of `npm test`.

 Run `npm test:watch` to run tests and continually test as code is updated.

+## Env vars and schema

+`.env` and `schema.yaml` need to be copied to dist folder.
+If you update .env or schema in prod, be sure to run `npm run build` again.
+This will copy over the .env files